codurance/site/_posts/2018-09-03-the-functional-style-part-3.md

 ### Map by example.

 Ok so this is interesting but a [bit mathematical](https://en.wikipedia.org/wiki/Map_(mathematics).
 How often would you do this anyway?
 Actually, a lot more often than you may think.
-As usual, an example explains things best, so let’s do some RNA transcription.
-This exercise from exercism.io is very simple: an input string of bases needs to be transcribed to an output string, and the bases translate like this:
+As usual, an example explains things best, so let’s take a look at a simple exercise I lifted from [https://exercism.io/](exercism.io) when I was learning Clojure.
+The exercise is called "RNA Transcription" and it is very simple: an input string of bases needs to be transcribed to an output string.
+The bases translate like this:

 * C → G
 * G → C